JochenC/JochenC.github.io/_pages/about.md

 Possibilities to join my team as MSc thesis researcher
 ------
 We are supporting MSc students to undertake research in this area within the scope of their thesis which frequently leads to scientific publications.
-Get in touch if you are interested
+Get in touch if you are interested.

 Internship as visiting researcher (MSc or PhD)
 ------